EMP White LogoErin Morrison Photography Logo

 Smoky Mountain Wedding Photographer

 Welcome!
-My name is Erin Morrison and I am a Smoky Mountain Wedding Photographer.
-The Great Smoky Mountains National Park is absolutely jaw-dropping and is the perfect location for an intimate elopement or adventurous weddings.
+My name is Erin Morrison, and I am a Smoky Mountain Wedding Photographer.
+The Great Smoky Mountains National Park is absolutely jaw-dropping and is the perfect location for an intimate elopement or adventurous wedding.

-As a professional photographer in East Tennessee, I have a vast knowledge of many of the amazing locations the National Park Services has selected for ceremonies inside the boundaries.
-No matter if you live in Knoxville or Maryville, or if you are traveling to traveling to Gatlinburg, Sevierville, or Pigeon Forge, this natural wonder is meant for you and your wedding or elopement.
+As a professional photographer in East Tennessee, I have extensive knowledge of many of the amazing locations the National Park Service has selected for ceremonies within its boundaries.
+No matter if you live in Knoxville or Maryville, or if you are traveling to Gatlinburg, Sevierville, or Pigeon Forge, this natural wonder is meant for you and your wedding or elopement.

 About The Great Smoky Mountains.